Plate Carriers

 Plate carriers are generally constructed of a durable fabric -typically made with nylon fabric and are designed to carry armor plates on the front and back, as well as in some cases side plates.

-You should also consider buying an armor plate in addition to your plate carrier vest if you need additional protection against rifle fire.
+You should also consider buying an armor plate in addition to your plate carrier vest if you do not have armor plates or any other armor already.

 This is one of the first questions you should ask before buying armor plate carriers.
 There are plenty of places that sell them, but you should always check your local laws and regulations first before purchasing one.